RedisTimeSeries/RedisTimeSeries/docs/docs/quickstart.md

 ## Filtering
-RedisTimeSeries allows to filter by value, timestamp and by labels:
+Redis Time Series allows to filter by value, timestamp and by labels:

 ### Filtering by label
 You can retrieve datapoints from multiple timeseries in the same query, and the way to do this is by using label filters.
 For example: